Lymphoma in children

 Your child does not necessarily need all of these tests – their doctor orders the most appropriate tests depending on the type of lymphoma your child has and how it is affecting them.

-Your child’s specialist uses the results of all these tests to work out the stage of your child’s lymphoma.
-In children, Hodgkin lymphoma and non-Hodgkin lymphoma are staged differently.
-Both systems work out if your child’s lymphoma is ‘early stage’ or ‘advanced stage’.
+Your child’s specialist uses the results of all these tests to work out the stage of your child’s lymphoma and whether it is ‘early stage’ or ‘advanced stage’.
 Your child’s medical team might tell you their stage as a number.
 Stages are numbered from 1 to 4.
 Stage 1 and 2 are early stage.
 Stage 3 and 4 are advanced stage.

 Because lymphocytes travel all over the body, lymphoma is often advanced stage by the time it is diagnosed.
 This might sound alarming, but advanced stage lymphoma can be treated very successfully and most children have a good outlook.